holoviz/panel/doc/tutorials/basic/pn_rx.md

 In this section you will learn about `pn.rx`. `pn.rx` extends the concepts from `pn.bind` that your learned in the previous section.

 :::{note}
 You might feel some repetition from the previous section on `pn.bind`.
-We do this on purpose to enable you to compare and contrast. `pn.rx` is the new, and much more flexibly big brother of `pn.bind`.
-But `pn.bind` has been the core API in Panel for a long time, so you will meet it across our documentation and community sites, and thus its very important to learn.
+We do this on purpose to enable you to compare and contrast. `pn.rx` is the an extension of `pn.bind` that provides more power and flexibility. `pn.bind` has been the core API in Panel for a long time, so you will meet it across our documentation and community sites, and thus its very important to learn.

 `pn.rx` will enable you to build more complicated applications using a more flexible and maintainable architecture.
 :::